Miterion/isp-site-template/README.md

 After installing bundler run

-`$ bundle install`
+`$ bundle install --path vendor/bundle`

 inside the project directory.

-This should download and install all necessary dependencies.
+This should download and install all necessary dependencies locally into the vendor/bundle folder.
 You can then start the server using

 `$ bundle exec jekyll s`